Last updated : February 17, 2025

 In the event of a negative result when a specimen produces creatinine levels of 5 mg/dl or greater, but less than 20 mg/dl, and the specimen’s specific gravity is greater than 1.0010 but less than 1.0200, the employer will follow their documented policy on how to handle the situation.
 When the lab report is negative dilute, the employer’s policy should be to either accept the result as is or have the donor return for a second collection.

-A policy statement must already be in place
+Policies must be in place

 The only exception is when the specimen is out of range and the MRO requires a retest.
 This protects employers by eliminating the need to make arbitrary drug testing decisions in the heat of the moment.